hopelandberg/idea-120-responses-hopelandberg/project-04-proposal.md

 For the projects, I'm thinking of having still shots of them and you can hover and click on the images (or a link..) to take the user to external links to show off the projects better (such as the flarf page, the twine game, and maybe use vimeo to show off the zoom background better?
 Or just have lots of pictures for the zoom project..).

 Perhaps to set up my future self for better success with using this, I could make a 5th project page that is just a gallery where I can keep adding pictures as time goes on, it could be labled "other art" or something like that. "collection dump," "art dump," something like that!

+Maybe I want to break up the 5  later into categories like: crochet, watercolors, acrylics, oils, poems